-The game is divided into different four main screens, a mini-game collection and a 'Pythonizer' (more on that later).
+The game is divided into four different main screens, a mini-game collection and a 'Pythonizer' (more on that later).
 Each are represented in the title screen by the lobes of a brain, which is apt because the entire game is mental.
-If there is a goal, it's to solve each lobe (which aparently needs to be done in order), though each of them go beyond moon logic by just simply being insane.
+If there is a goal, it's to solve each lobe (which apparently needs to be done in order), though each of them goes beyond moon logic by just simply being insane.
 Who knows if there's any reason to any of it?

 Upon release, there was a $5,000 competition for those who 'beat' the game.
 I say 'beat' the game, but there's no real clear objective.
 In fact, lucky Pythonites can enter by clicking randomly in the hope that you might come across that specific hotspot which leads to that elusive piece of code.
 It's not really random, but it's certainly designed to feel that way.